Technology for Teaching & Learning

 Chat Recording

-The University of Florida Faculty Senate Academic Council has drafted a syllabus statement about zoom recording.
+The University of Florida Faculty Senate Academic Council has drafted a suggested syllabus statement about class recordings.
 The statement is included in the UF Policy on Course Syllabi.

 • Then go to your Zoom account at ufl.zoom.us